ming1993li/mingli/_pages/about.md

   <li> <b>[Jul.
 2020]</b> Our paper on "3D LiDAR Odometry Estimation" has been accepted for presentation at the ACM Multimedia 2020 conference!</li>

   <li> <b>[Jun.
-2020]</b> My results on <a href="https://https://www.aicitychallenge.org">AI City Challenge 2020</a> Track3: City-Scale Multi-Camera Vehicle Tracking rank 1st on leaderboard, which surpass second rank by a very large margin!
-Please check <a href="https://ming1993li.github.io/images/AiCityChallenge2020_Track3.jpg">the ranking results</a>!</li>
+2020]</b> My results on <a href="https://www.aicitychallenge.org">AI City Challenge 2020</a> Track3: City-Scale Multi-Camera Vehicle Tracking rank 1st on the official leaderboard, which surpass the second ones by very large margins!
+Please check <a href="https://ming1993li.github.io/images/AiCityChallenge2020_Track3.jpg">the screenshot of the ranking results</a>!</li>

   <li> <b>[Nov.
 2019]</b> I start my research work on person/vehicle re-identification at Worcester Polytechnic Institute in MA, US.</li>